andrewdavis23/table_file_compiler/README.md

 ## Future adds:
 - Append tables on matching column names and exclude excess columns.
-- Currently doesn't work well for files where the head is not in row 1.
-It still combines the empty space above the header.
+- Add a column for the title of each file